MGeo: Multi-Modal Geographic Pre-Training Method

 \subsection{Relevance Model}

 Traditional approaches for retrieving documents from large corpus generally use exact term-level matching, \textit{e.g.}, Okapi Best Matching~(BM25)~\cite{DBLP:conf/trec/RobertsonWJHG94}.
-Despite such heuristic retrievers have low latency via inverted list data structure, their measurement of similarity is only based on document statistics.
-On the other hand, the latent models can correlate semantically similar terms and reduce the matching dimensionality, \textit{e.g.}, Partial Least Square~(PLS)~\cite{10.1007/11752790_2}.
+Despite such heuristic retrievers having low latency via inverted list data structure, their measurement of similarity is only based on document statistics.
 Latterly, Deep neural network~(DNN) models have been introduced to IR.
 For example, Deep Structured Semantic Model~(DSSM)~\cite{10.1145/2505515.2505665} measures the relevance of queries and documents in a semantic vector space by computing their cosine similarity.
-Along with the success of PTMs in NLP, studies on IR have also made remarkable progress~\cite{10.1145/3404835.3463034, karpukhin-etal-2020-dense, 10.1007/978-3-030-72240-1_26}.
+Along with the success of PLMs in NLP, studies on IR have also made remarkable progress~\cite{10.1145/3404835.3463034, karpukhin-etal-2020-dense, 10.1007/978-3-030-72240-1_26}.
 On account of the efficiency-effectiveness trade-off, there are two major architectures, \textit{i.e.}, bi-encoder and cross-encoder~\cite{thakur-etal-2021-augmented}.
 Bi-encoder allows efficient indexing~\cite{reimers-gurevych-2019-sentence, 10.1145/3331184.3331303} and is usually used in the retrieval system.
 In contrast, cross-encoder concatenates the query and document to perform cross-interaction over all input terms.
 Although cross-encoder can provide a more accurate estimation of relevance, it needs more computing resources and is usually used only in the ranking system.
-MGeo can use either the bi-encoder or cross-encoder architecture.
+MGeo can be applied on both bi-encoder and cross-encoder architecture.